 Command blocks can be used on a Minecraft server to issue console commands from in-game using redstone power.
-This creates many possibilities for automated functions on a server and can also be used to create fun and creative rewards for players.
-While complex, these command blocks can be used with mods and plugins to enable unique server experiences that are impossible with any other type of block.
-Due to the nature of using console commands, command blocks can only be spawned by an operator.
+This opens many possibilities for automated server functions and can also be used to create fun, creative rewards for players.
+While complex, these command blocks can be used with mods and plugins to enable unique server experiences that are impossible with any other block type.
+Because console commands are used, command blocks can only be spawned by an operator.

 Note: The command block option has been moved to gamerules and is enabled by default on Minecraft versions 1.21.9 and above.
 For older versions, see here.